mpcrlab/RaceTrackRover/README.md

 # RaceTrackRover

+Seemlessly pick between Wheel and Keyboard to control the rover

 ##Important/Bug
 When using the keyboard, you need to go back to the PyGame window before being able to control the rover.
 ##Keyboard Controls